Author: wpadmin

 “Thank you!
 Great!
 I look forward to Peggy’s coming classes.”

-• In-home cooking class: Whole-food Plant-Based Seasonal Dinner
+• In-home Cooking Class: Whole-food Plant-Based Seasonal Dinner

-In-home cooking class: Whole-food Plant-Based Seasonal Dinner
+In-home Cooking Class: Whole-food Plant-Based Seasonal Dinner

 Saturday, November 15 from 5:00-8:30 pm.